uc-cdis/BRH-documentation/docs/nextflow-create-docker.md

 First, open your Docker Desktop application (just to be sure Docker is running).

 Next, open your terminal.
 Paste the fetch tag command you copied from Quay.
 If it's working, you will see language that it is pulling (see below).
 When it's complete (and successfully pulled), there will be a line that says `Status: Downloaded <image>` (see yellow highlight below).
 If you see this, you know that all the steps necessary to pull your image work.
-If you don't see this, reach out to us on Slack.
+If you don't see this, reach out to support at brhsupport@datacommons.io or on [Slack](https://docs.google.com/forms/d/e/1FAIpQLSczyhhOXeCK9FdVtpQpelOHYnRj1EAq1rwwnm9q6cPAe5a7ug/viewform).

 ![Test fetch tag command in terminal](img/test-fetch-tag.png)